AdamClarkStandke/ReinforcementLearning/README.md

 ## Results of Training the Model for 10000 episodes:
-The results of training the model for 10000 episodes can be found in the code section: [Train Mario 10000]()
+The results of training the model for 10000 episodes can be found in the code section: [Train Mario 10000]() After 10000 episodes, an average score of 334.503 was achieved(which is well below the scores documented by others using simple movements for Mario)

+# Results of warm starting model for 1000 episodes:

 ## Code:
 Code can be found here and expirmented with Colab by clicking the Colab button in the upper left corner of the notebook: [Train Mario](https://github.com/aCStandke/ReinforcementLearning/blob/main/DoubleDQN_Reinforement_Learning.ipynb)